-Psychological flexibility (PF), a core principle of Acceptance and Commitment Therapy, is defined by a non-judgmental disposition to acknowledge and accept the circumstances of life, both good and bad, and commit to behavior that sustains and enhances what is meaningful and valuable to us.
+Psychological flexibility (PF), a core principle of Acceptance and Commitment Therapy, is defined as a non-judgmental disposition that acknowledges and accepts the circumstances of life, both good and bad, and the commitment to behavior that sustains and enhances what is meaningful and valuable to us.

 One of ACT’s six core processes is self as context.

-Self as context is the classic observer stance.
-To notice who is noticing in the various domains of experience (1).
+Self as context is the classic observer stance; to notice who is noticing what, within the various domains of experience (1).

 Persistent pain often becomes a ‘guiding theme’ that displaces joy, erodes self-confidence, and puts a strain on relationships.

-ACT believes that while pain hurts, it is the struggle with pain that causes suffering.
+ACT suggests that while pain hurts, it is the struggle against pain that causes suffering.